towerscripter1386/InstanceBuilder/Guide.md

    };
 }
 ```
-you can also combine it with the `_init` to have some custom behavior for generating properties:
+You can also combine it with the `_init` to have some custom behavior for generating properties:
 ```luau
 local example = { Name = "PartStorage";
    Type = "Folder";